Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 Facing License Suspension?
 Act Now!

 Has your driver’s license been suspended or revoked due to drunk driving convictions?
 Our team at D.G.
 Moore is here to assist you.
 Contact us today for a free consultation to discuss your options for getting your driver’s license reinstatement completed.
-Whether you’re preparing for a driver’s license hearing or need help navigating the requirements, our knowledgeable attorneys are ready to guide you through every step.
-Please visit us online or call us at (269) 257-2127 to schedule your consultation.
+Whether you’re preparing for a driver’s license hearing or need help understanding the requirements, our knowledgeable attorneys are ready to guide you through every step.
+Call us at (269) 808-8007 to schedule your free no-obligation consultation.

 Related Content: What you need to know about Michigan’s driver points system